HP reins in revenue slide as turnaround progresses

 CAUTION ABOUNDS

-Cisco Systems Inc (CSCO.O), a rival in networking equipment, forecast a 6 percent to 8 percent decline in revenue this quarter.
+Cisco Systems Inc, a rival in networking equipment, forecast a 6 percent to 8 percent decline in revenue this quarter.

 "We have a near-term opportunity to gain share in our server business.
 We're all over it with our channel partners," she said.
 But "in the long term, Lenovo is going to be a powerful competitor."